danielmrrk/deep-learning-book-sj/README.md

 </p>

 Deep Learning exercise solutions for the book "Understanding Deep Learning" from Simon J.D.
 Prince.
-Subsets of solutions are available on the website <a href=https://udlbook.github.io/udlbook/>https://udlbook.github.io/udlbook/</a>.
+Subsets of the "real" solutions are available on the website <a href=https://udlbook.github.io/udlbook/>https://udlbook.github.io/udlbook/</a>.
+Keep in mind that these are mine solutions and therefore there could be some minor issues. :)